stennety/mywebsite/_posts/2021-1-23-Input-System-Output.md

 ---
 layout: post
-title: Input - System - Output: A paradigm for life
+title: Input.
+System.
+Output (A paradigm for life)
-date: 2021-1-23
 ---
 I came across an article online that claimed a piece of analysis failed because of ‘bad’ data.